johnrjj/url-shortener/README.md

 node index

 # notes
-i know redis would be a better db, but i chose mongo just to see how a document storage would work here.
+I know redis would be a better db, but I chose mongo just to see how a document storage would work here.
+I wrote the db layer so it can be easily swappable.